starkfell/100DaysOfIaC/articles/day.74.deploying.private.k8s.clusters.in.azure.part3.md

 The Microsoft recommended way of accessing Private Kubernetes Cluster, is to deploy a VM that is either on the same VNet as the Cluster or in a different VNet that is peered with the VNet that the Cluster is in.

 Instead of using a VM, we are going to add a new Subnet in the existing Kubernetes Cluster VNet and then deploy an Azure Container Instance running a container image with **kubectl** already installed.
-Additionally, the variable values from **[Part 1](./day.72.deploying.private.k8s.clusters.in.azure.part1.md)** will be populated to the secured environment variables of the container at runtime which we will use to connect to the K8s Master Node and copy its kubeconfig file to the container, and then use it to connect to the Kubernetes Cluster.
+Additionally, the variable values from **[Part 1](./day.72.deploying.private.k8s.clusters.in.azure.part1.md)** will be populated to the secured environment variables of the container at runtime which we will use to connect to the K8s Master Node and copy its kubeconfig file to the container, and then use it to manage the Kubernetes Cluster.

 </br>